top of page

 Oslo to Bergen Train

-Said to be one of the most beautiful train routers in the world, this was a no brainer for me to choose when leaving Oslo and going to Bergen.
-Of course, flying would be faster, and about the same price, I had to see the beauty for myself…it did not disappoint.
+Said to be one of the most beautiful train routes in the world, this was a no brainer for me to choose when leaving Oslo and going to Bergen.
+Of course, flying would be faster, and about the same price, But I had to see the beauty for myself…it did not disappoint.
 The train tops out at Finse station at 4000 feet (1222 meters).
 This high point is about 2.5 hours east of Bergen and 4.5 hours west of Oslo.
 In early March, during my trip, there is still feet of snow on the ground for much of the trip and the outside temperature dropped to as low as 3 degrees Fahrenheit.
 I understand the snow lasts until April, typically.
 It feels so good to be in the warm train drinking hot chocolate!

 However, I recommend booking early.
 Even in the winter, these trains sell out.
 And, if you want a widow seat for the view, you better get it on with plenty of time.